ParallelMaths/parallel/pages/_archive/8-13-snake-mathematics.md

 </div>

-There are only 3 more Parallelograms this year, as we will be starting our summer break at half-term.
-If you score highly enough in the last 4 Parallelograms (#12, this one, #14 & #15) by June 1, __then you will receive a Parallel certificate__.
-An average of more than 40% in these four Parallelograms wins a bronze certificate, then 60% or more wins silver and 80% or more wins gold.

-* Start and stop whenever you like – your work will be saved each time.
-* But it is better to tackle each Parallelogram in one go.
+*	Tackle each Parallelogram in one go.
+Don’t get distracted.
-* Complete by 7pm Sunday if your whole class is doing Parallelograms.
+*	Finish by midnight on Sunday if your whole class is doing parallelograms.
-* Return after 7pm on Sunday to find your score, answers and explanations.
-* Make sure you complete every challenge and hit the SUBMIT button.

-__IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+*	Your score & answer sheet will appear immediately after you hit SUBMIT.
+*	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

 ## 1. Vi Hart snake bonanza